 Litigation in adoption cases often occurs in contested placement hearings during dependency cases.
-This litigation often pits DCS, relatives, foster parents, and/or kinship placements against each other.
+This litigation often pits the Department of Child Safety, relatives, foster parents, and/or kinship placements against each other.
 In most cases, the party that prevails will adopt the child.

-Normally, foster parents, grandparents, and other family members are not parties to this litigation and would have no standing to participate, or obtain necessary disclosure.
-Thus, the first issue to address is whether the third party will be permitted to intervene and participate in the litigation as parties.
+Normally, foster parents, grandparents, and other family members are not parties to dependency litigation and would have no standing to participate, or obtain necessary disclosure.
+The first issue to address is whether the third party will be permitted to intervene and participate in the litigation as parties.
 Key legal considerations when seeking to intervene are:

 - Arizona Rules of Civil Procedure, Rule 24(b), Permissive intervention.